Dazzling Holiday Lights

 Everything is bigger, brighter, and more colorful in New York City.
 That is especially true when it comes to holiday lights.
 From the Hotel Plaza Athenee you can take a private two-hour tour of New York's most spectacular holiday lights.

-Destinations include Tavern on the Green , the famous Manhattan restaurant in Central Park.
+Destinations include Tavern on the Green, the famous Manhattan restaurant in Central Park.
 The Empire State Building is bathed in red and green spotlights.
 There is no question that 30 Rock is the most popular Christmas spot for New Yorkers and visitors alike.

 The first Christmas tree was erected in Rockefeller Plaza in 1931 by the demolition crew who was preparing the site.
 They decorated the tree with handmade tinsel and ornaments fashioned from blasting caps.
 Two years later, a 50-foot evergreen was raised at Christmas and decorated with 700 lights.

-While holiday magic at the Bronx Zoo spread out over 265 acres, Rolf's Restaurant in Manhattan packs its astonishing Christmas decor in only 1500 square feet.
+In Gramercy Park, Rolf's Restaurant in Manhattan packs its astonishing Christmas decor in only 1500 square feet.
 Every inch of this popular eatery, from the 19th century oak bar to the beamed wooden ceiling, is dripping with holiday decorations.

 At this time of year, the menu also includes traditional German delicacies, like Christmas goose and a holiday drink called neuwein.
 Many customers come back year after year as part of their annual holiday celebration.

 The neon glow of Las Vegas lights up the desert all year long.
 So it's no surprise this city does Christmas like nowhere else.
 The holiday display at the Bellagio Hotel's Conservatory is a perfect example of Vegas-style Christmas decorating.